Intermittent Fasting is one of the rapidly growing tools which have multiple benefits associated with it.

 You can vary the window according to your needs.
 Some might only eat within an 8-hour window (20/4) or 6-hour window (18/6).

-Here are the 10 benefits of intermittent fasting:
+Here are the 10 intermittent fasting benefits:

 Intermittent Fasting -